 About

-I'm a builder and entrepreneur at the intersection of Bitcoin and energy.
+I'm a builder and entrepreneur at the intersection of Bitcoin, energy, and open-source projects.
 I grew up a mechanical engineer — studied it at Wisconsin, rowed Division I, went straight into aerospace at ULA working thermal systems on the Vulcan rocket.
 But Bitcoin changed the direction.
 Specifically, the realization that the heat coming off a Bitcoin miner isn't waste — it's a product.

 Outside of work I'm into snowboarding, overlanding, cars, and anything mechanical.
 I like things that are built to last.